 The National Online Platform for Digital Literacy has been developed with the aim of digitally educating at least 6 million Ukrainians.
 The key learning approach of the platform relies on educational series.
-The platform currently contains 73 educational series (i.e. basic digital literacy, digital literacy for teachers, series for parents and educational series for kids - namely online security -, specialised courses for entrepreneurs, lifestyle courses, courses on new digital professions, etc.).
-The platform has had 3.6 million unique visitors.
+The platform currently contains 97 educational series (i.e. basic digital literacy; digital literacy for teachers; a series for parents and some educational series for kids, in particular on online security; specialised courses for entrepreneurs; lifestyle courses; courses on new digital professions, etc.).
+The platform has had 9.7 million unique visitors.
 While producing the series, the MDT experts used European standards of teaching and evaluation of digital competences.
 For instance, the basic digital literacy series was developed on the Digital Competence Framework for citizens DigComp.
-Moreover, the platform contains a free test tsyfrogram on general digital literacy that helps to find out one's level of digital literacy.
-1.2 million users passed courses on the platform and got their certificates on digital literacy.
+Moreover, the platform contains a free test, called Tsyfrogram, on general digital literacy.
+By taking it, it is possible to find out one's level of digital literacy.
+440 345 citizens have passed the Tsyfrogram test.
+A total of 2.5 million users passed courses on the platform and got their certificates on digital literacy.